By using this site, you agree to the Privacy Policy and Terms of Use.

 1. Fuel Efficiency: Escaping Earth’s gravity takes enormous energy.
 If the spacecraft is already in space, fuel requirements drop dramatically.

 2. Longer Lifespan: No atmospheric friction means less wear and tear.
-The spacecraft could be used for decades with proper maintenance.
+A spacecraft could be used for decades with proper maintenance.

 3. Quick Deployment: Instead of launching a new rocket every time, we can quickly use a ready spacecraft in orbit.